johnpapa/ng-demos/cc-bmean/readme.md

 2. Run `npm install` (this will run `bower install` for you)

 ### MongoDB
-Install mongo via Home Brew via Mac.
+Install mongo via [Home Brew](http://brew.sh/) via Mac.
 Or install on Windows using from [MongoDB web site instructions](http://www.mongodb.org/downloads).

     brew install mongodb

-After installing MongoDB, create put your path to your MongoDB location in the file `src\server\data\mongodb.config`.
+After installing MongoDB, open this file `src\server\data\mongodb.config` add your path to location of your database.
 It may look something like this:

 ```
 dbpath=/Users/john/_git/ng-demos/cc-bmean/server/data/ngCodeCamper